 The origin of this tradition

 Butwhere does this tradition come from?
-I imagined that it would be an ancient legend, with origins in some pagan superstition, but no: coins began to be thrown after the premiere of the 1954 film 'Three Coins in the Fountain', in which the tradition was invented with all its peculiarities.
+I imagined that it would be an ancient legend, with origins in some pagan superstition, but no: coins began to be thrown after the premiere of the film Three Coins in the Fountain, in 1954, which defined the tradition with all its peculiarities.

 What to see near the Trevi Fountain

 The Trevi Fountain is an ideal place to visit as part of a tour of Rome, as it is on the way to many of the main sights of the city center.